The Pet Parents® Guide to Managing your Dog's Diarrhea

 Our dogs are curious, adventurous, and they love to sniff, lick, gnaw, or ingest things that interest them (including non-food items!).
 Because of this, most pet parents will want to know what to do when a dog has diarrhea and how to treat it.
 Diarrhea in dogs can be because of:

 Dietary indiscretion.
 When your dog happens to eat too much food, eat garbage or spoiled food, diarrhea is always around the corner.
 This is usually referred to as garbage toxicosis.
+A dog with diarrhea has often consumed something their stomach is not used to which upsets it.

 Sudden change in diet.
 A dog's digestive system, though tough, also needs time to adjust to a new diet and new protein.
 To avoid giving your dog diarrhea, it is recommended that you take it slow when changing his diet.